ADVENTIST TIMELINE OF CHANGE

 1996 – Merlin Burt writes, “During the 1930’s there continued to be statements teaching the ‘old view’… This largely changed during the 1940’s.
 The fourth quarter of 1936 Sabbath School Lesson Quarterly was prepared by T.M.
 French.
 French concluded regarding Christ’s pre-existence with these words: ‘He was therefore no part of creation but was “begotten of the Father” in the days of eternity, and was very God Himself.’
 It seems that French was mixing Wilcox’s fundamental beliefs reference to Christ as ‘very God’ with the ‘old view’ of a ‘begotten’ Christ.”
 (Merlin D. Burt, Demise of Semi-Arianism and anti-trinitarianism in Adventist theology, 1888-1957, p.
 40) So the belief in a begotten Christ has become the “old view”, while an unbegotten Christ is now the new officially accepted doctrine.

-1997 – SDA logo is changed from the three angels to flames and cross, becoming Catholic friendly.
+1997 – SDA logo is changed from the three angels to flames and cross, diminishing our distinctive identity as teachings the three angels messages.

 1999 – B.T.
 Rice, pastor of the St. Louis SDA Northside Church addresses the Pope in a Vatican mass held locally as “Pope, your Holiness, your historic visit to St. Louis…”